CopterExpress/clover/docs/en/ssh-keys.md

 ## Authentication using SSH keys

 SSH keys are a convenient, fast alternative way to connect to the Raspberry Pi, which does not require entering a password.
 In particular, when operating with Clover, this method is convenient because it saves time, and therefore battery power, and the time limit allocated for events in flight zones.
-In addition, using ssh keys opens up opportunities for convenient use of other programs that you would hardly use if you needed to type a password every time.
+In addition, using SSH keys opens up opportunities for convenient use of other programs that you would hardly use if you needed to type a password every time.

 The SSH key is divided into two parts: the pair consists of a so-called *private* and *public* key.
 The key is generated once.
 One part of the key (open) is transferred once to the remote computer to which the connection will be made, the second part of the key (private) is stored on the computer that will connect, the private part of the key is not transferred anywhere.